Ying11231/Ying11231.github.io/_pages/about.md

 - *2022.07*: I join [Zhejiang Lab](https://en.zhejianglab.com/) as a research intern! 🔬
 - *2022.07*: One first-author paper is accepted by ECCV 2022! 🎉
 - *2021.07*: I get my bachelor’s degree as an outstanding graduate! 👨‍🎓
-- *2021.03*: I join [CV2R-Lab @ SIAT, CAS](https://english.siat.ac.cn/) as a research assistant and will spend my last undergraduate time here! 🔬
+- *2021.03*: I join [SIAT, CAS](https://english.siat.ac.cn/) as a research assistant and will spend my last undergraduate time here! 🔬
 - *2020.10*: I acquire a qualification of postgraduate recommendation, and decide to pursue my master’s degree in UCAS! 👨‍🎓
 - *2020.09*: I am awarded a china national scholarship! 🏆
 - *2019.05*: We win the second prize of [CN-ROBOCON](https://en.wikipedia.org/wiki/ABU_Robocon) after one-year's preparation.
 Thanks all my teammates! 🥈